Albert Innaurato: Other stage plays

 The Transfiguration of Benno Blimpie, which earned Innaurato another Obie and a second Drama Desk nomination for Outstanding New American Play, has been produced twice off-Broadway.
 A production Innaurato directed at Playwrights' Horizons starring Peter Evans won a rave from critic Frank Rich.
 It was staged in London, where Innaurato directed, Italy, Spain, and Israel.

 The 1977 play Ulysses in Traction opened at the Circle Repertory Company in New York.

 Additional theatre credits include Passione at both Playwrights Horizons (where Innaurato directed) and on Broadway (directed by Frank Langella), Magda and Callas, Coming of Age in Soho (directed by Innaurato twice at Joseph Papp's Public Theater), Gus and Al (given two runs at Playwrights' Horizons), and Dreading Thekla.
 Early plays still considered obscene and difficult like Earthworms, Urlicht, and Wisdom Amok were published with Gemini and Benno Blimpie in a volume titled Bizarre Behavior.
 Coming of Age in Soho, Gemini, and Benno Blimpie appeared in a collection called The Best Plays of Albert Innaurato.
-Urlicht was staged at New York’s Westide YWCA Clark Center in March 1974, featuring Tobias Haller and Helen Hanft, directed by Edward M. Cohen.
+Urlicht was staged at New York's Clark Center for the Performing Arts in March 1974, featuring Tobias Haller and Helen Hanft, directed by Edward M. Cohen.

-After a 25-year absence from the New York stage, his play Doubtless, premiered at the 59E59 in 2014; its use of nuns is a reference to John Patrick Shanley's 2004 play Doubt.
+After a 25-year absence from the New York stage, his play Doubtless premiered at the 59E59 in 2014; its use of nuns is a reference to John Patrick Shanley's 2004 play Doubt.